 About

-The mission of the Country Roads Program is to prepare and empower students with disabilities to acquire knowledge and skills that will help them reach their maximum potential.
+The mission of the Country Roads Program is to prepare and empower students with intellectual and developmental disabilities to acquire knowledge and skills that will help them reach their maximum potential.
 Each year affords new opportunities for students to demonstrate knowledge and skills they learn through the program in the following areas:

 1. Independent living,